Hippopotamus: Characteristics

 Hippo skin is 6 cm thick across much of its body with little hair.
 The animal is mostly purplish-grey or blue-black, but brownish-pink on the underside and around the eyes and ears.
 Their skin secretes a natural, red-coloured sunscreen substance that is sometimes referred to as "blood sweat" but is neither blood nor sweat.
 This secretion is initially colourless and turns red-orange within minutes, eventually becoming brown.
 Two highly acidic pigments have been identified in the secretions; one red hipposudoric acid and one orange norhipposudoric acid, which inhibit the growth of disease-causing bacteria and their light-absorption profile peaks in the ultraviolet range, creating a sunscreen effect.
 Regardless of diet, all hippos secrete these pigments so food does not appear to be their source; rather, they may be synthesised from precursors such as the amino acid tyrosine.
 This natural sunscreen cannot prevent the animal's skin from cracking if it stays out of water too long.

 The testes of the males do not fully descend and a scrotum is not present.
 In addition, the penis retracts into the body when not erect.
 The genitals of the female hippos are unusual in that the vagina is ridged and the vulval vestibule has two large, protruding diverticula.
 Both of these have an unknown function.

 A hippo's lifespan is typically 40 to 50 years.
 Donna the Hippo was one of the oldest living hippos in captivity.
 She lived at the Mesker Park Zoo in Evansville, Indiana, in the US until her death in 2012 at the age of 61.
 Two hippos share the record for the oldest hippo ever recorded at 65 years.
 Bertha, a female Hippo, who lived in the Manila Zoo in the Philippines since it first opened in 1959 until her death in July 2017, and male Hippo Lu, from the Ellie Schiller Homosassa Springs Wildlife State Park, who was born at the San Diego Zoo on January 26th, 1960, and died at Homosassa, where he died in June 2025, also at the age of 65.
-Two other notably long-lived hippos were the female Tanga (1934–1995) at the Hellabrunn Zoo in Munich, Germany and male Blackie at the Cleveland Metroparks Zoo (1953–2014).
-Currently, the oldest hippo in captivity is believed to be Mae Mali at the Khao Kheow Open Zoo in Thailand, who will turn 60 in September 2025.